whybfq/Kehan-Academy-algorithm/README.md

 Add some additional algorithms.
 （Using JavaScript/C/C++）

-There is already a similar directory now: https://github.com/whybfq/Cplusplus/tree/master/Sort
+There is already a similar directory in another resposibility: https://github.com/whybfq/Cplusplus/tree/master/Sort